sFab534/sFab534/README.md

 - **AIS Data in ML** – Processing AIS data for machine learning and transport analytics.
 Contributing to the private repository `WiRPG/OpenRiskII`.
 Due to access restrictions, I can share selected parts or provide access upon request.

 ### 💡 Currently:
-- Member of the WiR Science Club at Gdańsk University of Technology
+- Member of the WiR Science Club at Gdańsk University of Technology.
-- Developing AIS + Ice + ML projects under the OpenRiskII initiative
+- Developing AIS + Ice + ML projects under the OpenRiskII initiative.
-- Responsible for maintaining the AIS 3858 receiver at Gdańsk University of Technology – ranked #1 in Poland by ship coverage
+- Responsible for maintaining the AIS 3858 receiver at Gdańsk University of Technology – The best in Poland by ship coverage.